Swap Rate Definition

-A swap rate is a rate, the receiver demands in exchange for the variable LIBOR or MIBOR rate after a specified period and hence it is the fixed leg of an interest rate swap and such rate gives the receiver base for considering profit or loss from a swap.
+A swap rate is a rate the receiver demands in exchange for the variable LIBOR or MIBOR rate after a specified period.
+Hence, it is the fixed leg of an interest rate swap, and such a rate gives the receiver base for considering profit or loss from a swap.

 The swap rate in a forward contract is the fixed-rate (fixed interest rate or fixed exchange rate) that one party agrees to pay to the other party in exchange for uncertainty related to the market.
-In an interest rate swap, a fixed amount is exchanged at a specific rate with respect to a benchmark rate such as LIBOR.
-It can be either plus or minus of spread.
+In an interest rate swap, a fixed amount is exchanged at a specific rate concerning a benchmark rate such as LIBOR.
+It can be either plus or a minus spread.
 Sometimes, it may be an exchange rate associated with the fixed portion of a currency swap.

 Swaps in finance are basically of three types: